TechExeter/conference-2020/_speakers/craig-buckler.md

 <h3>Bio</h3>
 <p>Craig is a freelance developer, author, and speaker who's been working on the web a long, long time.

-He's consulted for companies, authored some books, delivered video courses, and written a ridiculous number or tutorials for SitePoint.com and others.
+He's consulted for companies, authored some books, delivered video courses, and written a ridiculous number of tutorials for SitePoint.com and others.

 For the past few years, he's been banging on about web tools and performance to anyone who will listen.</p>